dschmenk/PLASMA/README.md

 #### Address Operators

 Address operators can work on any value, i.e. anything can be an address.
-Parentheses can be used to get the value from a variable, then use that as an address to dereference for any of the post-operators.
+Parentheses can be used to get the value from a variable, then use that as an address to dereference for any of the post-operations.

 | OP   |  Pre-Operation      |
 |:----:|---------------------|